 Whether your divorce is contested or uncontested, it is a good idea to seek legal assistance.
 Emy A. Cordano, Attorney at Law, will work with you to make sure you are being treated fairly throughout this process.
 There is no reason to make divorce harder than it already is by fighting over property without an experienced attorney by your side.

-When you need an asset and property division attorney in the Avenues, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need an asset and property division attorney in the Avenues, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.
 We know this is a hard time in your life, so let us help you get to the other side of it.